Undergraduate Research Experience

 Q: How is the $5,000 stipend distributed?

-A: Students receive a stipend check every two weeks upon successful completion of URE milestones.
-The first three checks are $1,000 each and the final stipend check is $2,000.
+A: Students receive a stipend check upon successful completion of URE milestones.
+Checks are $1,000 each and are disbursed in Weeks 2, 4, 6, and 8 of URE, and the final stipend check is disbursed after URE is complete.
 Typical URE milestones include, but are not limited to, regular attendance in lab and at Project RAISE meetings and the completion of all assignments by their deadlines.
-Checks will be held until required activities are complete.
+Checks will only be distributed once required activities are complete.